artefactual-labs/clockify-tool/README.md

 # clockify-tool

 The Clockify Tool (`cft`) can be used to list, create, and delete time entries in Clockify.

-Tested with Python 2.7 and 3.
+With `cft` you can make use of time entry "templates" (see `Advanced configuration`) to rapidly create time entries.
+For example if you regularly have a 15 minute scrum meeting you could create a "scrum" time entry template that allows you to add a time entry like this:

+    $ ./cft +scrum

-Clockify's API requires that all important details about a time entry be provided when making a change to a time entry.
-Because of this `cft`, when your list time entries, caches these details.
+Clockify's API, however, requires that all important details about a time entry be provided when making a change to a time entry.
+Because of this `cft`, when you list or create time entries, caches these details.
 Given this if you list time entries in `cft`, change one of the listed time entries using Clockify's web UI, then change the same time entry using `cft` you'd lose the changes you make in the web UI.
 For this reason it's advised to stick to `cft` for time entry if you want to use `cft`.
 You can still safely use the web UI for searching, etc.